isaidspaghetti/stream-hubspot-contacts/README.md

 Back to the `router.post` function.
 Now that we have our client registered with Stream, and our users registered with that client, we can open a channel for the two to chat.
 Stream's `channel()` method first accepts a channel type; `'messaging'` will be the best for this app.

-Each channel on your client should have a unique name, so we'll use the customer's email.
-If the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.
+Each channel on your client should have a unique name.
+We use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.

 The `members` argument specifies which users can join this channel.
 This is not required for the channel, but by specifying the members, we add a layer of privacy.